EdgarZhuzhin/SE13/Evaluation of a group presentation.md

 **Link to the slideset:** Click [here](http://prezi.com/kayrld6dnvat/comestu-requirements-of-the-indoor-positioning-application/?utm_campaign=share&utm_medium=copy "Slideset").
 * Did you get overall view of the product?
-  Yes
+  Yes.
+It was clearly presented.

 * How was the slideset?
   The slideset was good and clear.

 * Was the presentation fluent?
 Body language?
 Language, quality of the speech?
   The presentation was fluent.
 Body language was good.
 You could have talked a bit more calmer.
+Sometimes the speech was a bit too rushed but mostly it was fluent and nice.
+The volume of the speech was loud enough.

 * Additional notes and comments
   Very good mock-ups.
 The idea of the application is good